FinlyWealth/mds-finly-search/README.md

 For detailed setup instructions or alternative installation methods, see the sections below.

+## Complete Setup Instructions

-## Prerequisites
+### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/) (if using docker-compose.yaml)
 - [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) (optional, for cloud database access)
 - Git (optional, for cloning the repo)

-**Setting up the database (choose one):**
+### Setting up the database (choose one)

 - [Instructions](#setup-instructions---google-cloud-sdk) for setting up Google SQL proxy to connect to the database hosted on Google Cloud.

 - [Instructions](#setup-instructions---docker-postgres) for setting up a Postgres database in Docker.
-This method is recommended if you want to develop using your own embeddings or if you encounter issues running Postgres locally.
-Using Docker simplifies setup and ensures a consistent environment.
+This method is recommended if you want to develop using your own embeddings locally.
+You will need to run preprocess scripts to generate indices and load data.

-**Running the application or related scripts**
+### Run the application (choose one)

-- [Instructions](#setup-instructions---makefile) for running the search engine application
+- [Instructions](#setup-instructions---makefile) for running the search engine application through make file.
+- [Instructions](#setup-instructions---docker) for running the search engine application through docker container.
+This method is recommended if you don't want to setup your local environment.

+### Run experiment (optional)

 - [Instructions](#using-makefile-to-run-mlflow-experiments) for running experiments.
-- [Instructions](#using-makefile-for-preprocessing-and-generating-indices) for preprocessing scripts to generate indices and load data.

-**Deployment**
+### Deployment

 - Deployments are done using Docker images.
 Follow [instructions](#setup-instructions---docker) to build and test Docker images locally.
 - Use GitHub Actions to build and deploy images to Google Cloud.